 Legion: Indochina brief information.

-The French Foreign Legion lost more troops in the whole Indochinese campaign, 1946 to 1954, than all other battles they'd been involved in.
+The French Foreign Legion lost more troops in the whole Indochinese campaign, 1946 to 1954, than all other battles they had been involved in.
 It was a complete decimation of forces, equipment, and pride.

-My novel was originally conceived back in 1989 as a short essay.
-However, I decided to create this version of my book in May 2008.
+My novel was originally conceived in 1989 as a short essay.
+However, I decided to create this version of my book in May 2011.

-It's taken me nearly two years to complete.
-The reason why I decided to do it is that I liked the novel Beau Jeste and enjoyed movies like March or Die and Legionnaire.
+It has taken me nearly two years to complete.
+The reason I decided to do it, is that I liked the novel Beau Jeste and enjoyed the movies March or Die and Legionnaire.
 Their plotlines were about the French Foreign Legion, but set against the backdrop of North Africa in the early part of the twentieth century.
-With my story, I wanted to write something different and set in a different time period and Continent.
+With my story, I wanted to write something different and set in another time and another Continent.

-In 2004 I watched the film The Quiet American, based on the excellent book by Graham Greene.
+In 2004 I watched the film The Quiet American, based on the book by Graham Greene.
 It gave me a brief insight into the situation The French Foreign Legion found themselves in - fighting against guerrilla campaigns initiated by the Nationalist and Communist résistance movement called the Viet Minh.

 Graham Greene, the author of The Quiet American, was a British journalist and lived in Indochina (Vietnam) for a few years in the late 1940s and early 1950s.
-He'd accompanied a few French Foreign Legion patrols in the North and South of Indochina (Vietnam) at the height of its turmoil and independence troubles.
-His writings about those experiences are the most beautifully written literature I've ever read.
-The Quiet American though did take a ‘negative review’ from one United States' newspaper criticizing his take on certain events.
+He had accompanied a few French Foreign Legion patrols in the North and South of Indochina (Vietnam) at the height of its turmoil and independence troubles.
+His writings about those times are written in great detail.

 Graham Greene’s experiences are summed up with this letter he wrote a few months after the novel was published.